bghira/SimpleTuner/documentation/quickstart/FLUX.md

 # int8-quanto was tested with a single subject dreambooth LoRA.
 # fp8-quanto does not work on Apple systems. you must use int levels.
 # int2-quanto is pretty extreme and gets the whole rank-1 LoRA down to about 13.9GB VRAM.
+#  - validations on int2 look pretty awful but the LoRA generally works on int8 / fp8 models at inference time.
 # may the gods have mercy on your soul, should you push things Too Far.
 export TRAINER_EXTRA_ARGS="--base_model_precision=int8-quanto"